teachingchen/Baylor---DSC-2350/README.md

 * Duties: Gradings (Homeworks, Quizzes, Exams)

 ## Course Description:
 An introduction to the foundations of discrete structures as they apply to data science, focusing on providing a solid theoretical foundation for further work.
-Topics include sets, ordered structures, graph and trees, functions, proof techniques, number systems, logic, Boolean algebra, etc.
+Topics include sets, ordered structures, graphs and trees, functions, proof techniques, number systems, logic, Boolean algebra, etc.

 ## Prerequisites:
 C or better in CSI 1402 (Introduction to Programming II) or concurrent enrollment; MTH 1321 (Calculus I) or concurrent enrollment.